TV Reception Checklist

 1. Are all of the cables connected properly?

 All connections must be firmly fastened with an 11mm spanner, or similar.
 Do not over-tighten these connections, but finger tight is not enough!
 We simply cannot stress how important this is, as the antenna on the roof cannot compensate for poor cables and connections.
+We recommend that all connections be undone and inspected for corrosion, or bent centre conductor, etc. and then retightened as above.
+Dont forget the connections behind the TV wall plate!

 All of our antenna kits feature a new cable provided to run from your amplifier/wall plate to the TV.
 These are made from the same Quad Shielded cable as used in our antennas.
 We provide these in order to prevent the use of cheap unshielded cables that are routinely provided with your TV.
 We cannot recommend the use of this cable more highly, as the interface to the TV is a major source of poor reception concerns.